Neapolitan Graffe, traditional recipe and Bimby

 Steps

-Wash the potatoes thoroughly and then cook them with their skins until they are cooked and soft when pierced with a fork.
+Wash the potatoes well and then, with the skin on, cook them until they are done and soft when poked with a fork.

 Now drain the potatoes and mash them with a potato masher while they are very hot, then add the butter and mix until it melts